Two RVCC staff members tabling with consent, healthy relationships, bystander intervention, and survivor support materials.

 Why We Do Prevention Work Differently

-People don’t act because they simply don't care, because they don't know how to, or it feels socially risky.
+People don’t act because they simply don't care, because they don't know how, or it feels socially risky.
 Our role is to help them care, build the skills to act, and create the cultural conditions that promote and socially reward the desired behaviors.

 Sexual violence prevention requires a practice designed for how young people pay attention, change behavior, and form new norms.
 We call this practice creative preventionism and our Creative Preventionist Model is how we teach it.